wso2/product-microgateway/CONTRIBUTING.md

 1. JDK 8
 1. Maven 3(Tested on 3.6.0)
 1. Go
-1. IntelliJ IDEA ot VSCode (Ballerina plugins currently support these two IDEs)
+1. IntelliJ IDEA or VSCode (Ballerina plugins currently support these two IDEs)

 #### Implementing solution
 Pick the correct component from above.
-Go through the compoenent code and find where you should add your solution.
+Go through the component code and find where you should add your solution.
 Implement it and use maven command `mvn clean install` to build the product.

 #### Debugging the toolkit
 1. Add remote debug configuration to your IDE.